vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + Automated detection of cardiac arrhythmia using deep learning techniques
 + Diabetes detection using deep learning algorithms
 + DeepMalNet: Evaluating shallow and deep networks for static PE malware detection
++ Diabetes detection using HRV and Microscopy image processing

 ## <i class="fa fa-chevron-right"></i> Certificates acquired from participating in workshops